-Due to the difference between LoadUI NG and LoadUI Pro, projects are not fully compatible.
-Support for importing projects to LoadUI NG is limited.
+Due to the difference between LoadUI and LoadUI Pro, projects are not fully compatible.
+Support for importing projects to LoadUI is limited.

-If your project contains elements not implemented in LoadUI NG yet, the import will fail.
+If your project contains elements not implemented in LoadUI yet, the import will fail.

 LoadUI Pro has one workspace that contains multiple LoadUI Pro projects.

 In ReadyAPI, you can have as many workspaces as you want.
 See Working With Workspaces.

 In LoadUI Pro, you create tests in the Design tab.
 In LoadUI, you do this in the Load Test editor.
 Here, you can configure your test parameters, control test execution and page the results:

 In LoadUI Pro, you can specify test limits by using items of the Main Toolbar of the Project page.

 You set the maximum test duration in the edit box of the Load Test editor.
 See Test Duration:

 To limit the maximum number of simulated requests, add the Requests – Total load test assertion, specify the Max value for it and enable its Stop load test on failure property.

 To stop the test after a certain number of failures occur, add a Failures – Total load test assertion, specify the Max value for it and enable its Stop load test on failure property.